-Continuing professional development is a feature of all jobs when working with children.
-No matter your role it's crucial that you stay up to date with the developments in research, processes and practices.
+Continuing professional development (CPD) is a feature of all jobs when working with children.
+No matter your role, it's crucial that you stay up to date with the developments in research, processes and practices.
 It's vital that you work hard to keep your skills and knowledge up to date in order to progress throughout your career.

 A number of organisations provide further training opportunities.
 For example, if you work within Children's Services local councils offer a range of courses for all staff.
 Training can cover first aid, health and safety, information management, leadership and management and special educational needs (SEN).

 City and Guilds offers a suite of training courses for those working with children, including qualifications in youth work, youth justice, parenting services and childcare.
 For more information, see City and Guilds - Children.

 Children's charities, such as Barnardo's and the NSPCC, provide training in child protection, safer recruitment, working with children and young people and safeguarding.